-The High Needs Funding referred to on this page only applies for pupils with severe and complex Special Educational Needs in mainstream schools and does not apply to pupils with SEN in Specialist Resource Provision, Special Schools or Pupil Referral Units.
+The High Needs Funding referred to on this page only applies for pupils with severe and complex Special Educational Needs in mainstream schools and does not apply to pupils with Special Educational Needs and/or Disabilities (SEND) in Specialist Resource Provision, Special Schools or Pupil Referral Units.

 ‘Schools are not expected to meet the full cost of more expensive special educational provision from their core funding.
 The local authority should provide additional top up funding where the cost of the SEN provision required to meet the needs of an individual pupil exceeds the nationally prescribed threshold (£6,000).’
 (SEN Code of Practice 6.99)

-- The pupil will have an EHCP or be SEN Support with severe and complex needs.
+- The pupil will have an Education, health and Care Plan (EHCP) or be SEND Support with severe and complex needs.

 - The pupil will be on the school roll and in full time attendance (except in exceptional cases).

-- If the pupil doesn’t have an EHCP the school will have identified the pupil’s SEN needs with the support of external professionals.
+- If the pupil does not have an EHCP, the school will have identified the pupil’s SEND needs with the support of external professionals.

-- The school will have fully utilised their normally available resources (DOCX, 40.1 KB) to address the needs of the pupil.
+- The school will have fully utilised their normally available resources to address the needs of the pupil.

-- The pupil’s provision to meet their SEN Outcomes will be in line with the Personalised or Individualised Learning descriptors in the KCC Mainstream Core Standards. (see above link for draft updated C&I, C&L and SEMH standards)
+- The pupil’s provision to meet their SEN Outcomes will be in line with the Personalised or Individualised Learning descriptors in the Kent County Council Mainstream Core Standards. (see above link for draft updated C&I, C&L and SEMH standards)